Vecchia approximations of Gaussian-process predictions: Application to satellite data

 The resulting prediction scores are shown in Figure \ref{fig:fluorcomp}.
 For all settings, RF-full performed best.
-Local kriging was not competitive in terms of long-range predictions on the swath test sets.
+RF-ind (i.e., local kriging) was not competitive in terms of long-range predictions on the swath test sets.
 For the random test sets, RF-stand and local kriging performed similarly, with both methods roughly requiring $m=20$ to achieve the same accuracy as RF-full with $m=10$.
 These differences can be substantial in terms of computation times, which scale cubically in $m$.
 While the absolute differences in the RMSE values were not large, this was at least partially due to all comparisons being carried out relative to the (very noisy) test data $\bz_p$, as the true fluorescence values $\by_p$ are unknown.
-The ``convergence'' of RF-full with similar values for $m=20$ as for $m=40$ indicates that even the exact GP without any Vecchia approximation would not be able to achieve significantly lower RMSE.
+The ``convergence'' of RF-full, with similar values for $m=20$ as for $m=40$, indicates that even the exact GP without any approximation likely would not achieve significantly lower RMSE.
+Differences in the log scores were more pronounced, indicating that our new RF-full method can substantially outperform local kriging in terms of uncertainty quantification.